lesleyxyz/firewalla-tools/README.md

-Code to access the firewalla API & tools for reverse engineering Firewalla
+Code to access the firewalla API & tools for reverse engineering Firewalla If you want to use the firewalla API in your node project, checkout [node-firewalla](https://github.com/lesleyxyz/node-firewalla/)

 # Definitions
 **My Firewalla API**: https://my.firewalla.com A user friendly way to access your firewalla box through the browser